Killing of Dad Mohammad: Criminal charges

 On 20 March 2023, former Australian soldier Oliver Schulz was arrested for war crimes.
 He was remanded in custody and charged with one count of murder as a war crime relating to the killing of Dad Mohammad.
 It was alleged that Schulz was Soldier C, the man depicted in the video who killed Mohammad, and that the incriminating items found on Mohammad's corpse had been planted after he was killed.
 Schulz's arrest marked the first time an Australian soldier had been charged with a war crime.
 Legal scholars described the case as "unprecedented", noting that Australia and its allies had typically avoided holding war crimes trials against their soldiers, especially in civilian courts.

 After his arrest, Schulz requested that he be released pending trial due to the possibility that Muslim extremists could harm him while in prison.
-Magistrate Jennifer Atkinson granted the request and he was released on March 28.
+Magistrate Jennifer Atkinson granted the request and he was released on 28 March.
+As a condition of his release, Schulz was required to surrender his passport and report to a police station three times a week.

 Preliminary hearings in the case against Schulz began on 7 April 2025.
 Several military witnesses were ordered to testify by the prosecution in order to see what testimony they would give at trial.
 Among the witnesses who testified was the officer who conducted the initial investigation into Mohammad's death.
 He stated that Schulz did not describe Mohammad as acting evasively when he was questioned, but a senior officer had required him to include this detail in the report.

-Schulz was formally committed for trial on August 20, 2025.
+Schulz was formally committed for trial on 20 August 2025.
 However, due to security concerns impeding the court's access to much of the evidence the case is unlikely to be heard until at least 2027.
 Schulz has pleaded not guilty.